Resource theory of quantum uncomplexity: Uncomplexity-extraction proof

 \emph{Optimality:} Again, denote by $W$ the set of not-discarded qubits, and index them as the first qubits.
 Denote by $\bar{W}$ the set of discarded qubits.
 By the constraints on the extraction protocol, the final state must be $\delta$-close to the $\ketbra{0^w}{0^w}$: If $\tilde{U}_r$ denotes the circuit performed with $\leq r$ fuzzy gates,

-We can bound this expression using the following quantum-information result: Let $\sigma$ and $\gamma$ denote quantum states defined on the same Hilbert space, and let $\Lambda$ denote an operator such that $0 \leq \Lambda \leq \id$.
+We can recast this result in terms of hypothesis testing, using the following quantum-information result: Let $\sigma$ and $\gamma$ denote quantum states defined on the same Hilbert space, and let $\Lambda$ denote any operator such that $0 \leq \Lambda \leq \id$.
 According to Corollary~9.1.1 of Ref.~\cite{Wilde_11_From},

 Let $\sigma = \Tr_{ \bar{W} } \left( \tilde{U}_r \rho \tilde{U}_r^\dag \right)$, and let $\gamma = \Lambda = \ketbra{0^{w} }{0^{w} }$.
 We substitute into Ineq.~\eqref{eq_Wilde_Ineq}, combine the result with Ineq.~\eqref{eq_Eta_close}, and rearrange terms.
 The result is